mo65535/install-on-CN/README.md

 need to be backed up often, so the data directory is a good fit.

+**A final thought on folders:**
+If you intend to install very large Python packages, you may want to reconsider the location for the Python install.
+You could perform the steps here, altered slightly so that the install goes in a folder like `/data/<YOUR_USERNAME>/programs-big/python` instead.

 ## Set up shell

 This guide assumes you're using the tcsh shell, which the CN machines